NIP-42: Authentication of clients to relays

 }

-The challenge prevents replay attacks: clients must sign fresh challenges for each authentication attempt.
-The relay URL in the tags ensures authentication tokens cannot be reused across different relays.
+The challenge prevents replay attacks.
+The relay URL in the tags prevents the same signed event from being reused across different relays.

 Use Cases